Peamupbubber/Linear-Programming/README.md

 # Linear Programming

 1. Read in from text file the linear program's variables, objective function, and constraints
-2. Create a standard form LP out of this inforamtion
+2. Create a standard form LP out of this information
 3. Put the standard form LP into a tableau
 4. Attempt to put the tableau into canonical form (implement Method of Artificial Variables and Subproblem Technique)
 5. Return infeasible if so